-He assists the chief medical officer and is delegated for certain missions, or may even replace him.
+The appointment of an Assistant Chief Medical Officer is mandatory.
+He assists the Chief Medical Officer and is delegated for certain missions, or may even replace him.
+He, too, must have a good command of the English language.

 For medical intervention vehicles and treatment/resuscitation units: